Statement CFU Metrics in Confluent Cloud for Apache Flink

 When monitoring resource consumption in Confluent Cloud for Apache Flink, you might observe minor differences between your compute pool CFU metrics and the aggregated sum of your statement CFU metrics.
 These discrepancies are expected and are caused by rounding.

-If your statements use UDFs, you may see a maximum discrepancy of 2 CFUs between the compute pool CFU metrics and the total sum of your statement CFU metrics.
+If your statements use UDFs, you might see a maximum discrepancy of 2 CFUs between the compute pool CFU metrics and the total sum of your statement CFU metrics.

-For statements not utilizing UDFs, the maximum expected discrepancy between the compute pool CFU metrics and the total sum of your statement CFU metrics is 1 CFU.
+For statements not using UDFs, the maximum expected discrepancy between the compute pool CFU metrics and the total sum of your statement CFU metrics is 1 CFU.

 Note